Contact information for regional faculty members is located on the main College Directory.

 Program Area: Human Nutrition

-Amanda is an assistant professor in the Departments of Human Sciences and Molecular Genetics at the Ohio State University.
+Amanda Bird is an associate professor in the departments of Human Sciences and Molecular Genetics at the Ohio State University.
 She earned her bachelor's degree in Molecular Biology and Biochemistry from Durham University, England, and her PhD in Molecular Genetics, from the University of Newcastle, England.

-- PhD, Biochemistry and Genetics, University of Newcastle, England, 1998
+- PhD, Biochemistry and Genetics, University of Newcastle, UK, 1998

-- BS, Molecular Biology and Biochemistry, University of Durham, England, 1994
+- BS, Molecular Biology and Biochemistry, University of Durham, UK, 1994

 - Human Nutrition